assembler-institute/blog-with-api/README.md

 # News Blog with API
 Our blog adopts a design inspired by well-known newspapers and news websites, such as The Guardian, The Washington  Post, The New York Times.
 Our goal for the design focused on simplicity and functionality for the user.

-It was important for us to be able to access different endpoints for the json.placeholder API.
+It was important for us to be able to access different endpoints for the {JSON}Placeholder API.
 Although we did not incorporate POST and DELETE functions for the blog posts, the code is scalable and this implementation is planned for future versions.

 ![img of our blog header](./assets/header_img.png)